FolkTechAI/ftai-spec/README.md

 ⸻

-🛠️ Spec Files
-	•	Grammar: spec/FTAI_grammar_syntax_v1.6.md
-	•	Formal Syntax: grammar/ftai.ebnf
+🔍 What’s Inside

+Each part of FTAI is structured for clarity and machine-verification:
+	•	🧠 Goal-oriented sections
+	•	📑 Minimal punctuation noise
+	•	🔒 Schema & traceability baked in
+	•	🛠 Supports memory graphs, agent instructions, and structured results

 ⸻

-🔥 Why We’re Building FTAI

-FTAI isn’t just another file format.

-It’s a response to the overcomplication of modern data interchange — and the loss of human readability in favor of machine optimization.

-We believe you shouldn’t have to choose between:
-	•	Writing for machines
-	•	Writing for humans
-	•	Writing for agents

-FTAI unifies all three.

-It’s lightweight enough for embedded systems.
-It’s rich enough for AI agents and autonomous pipelines.
-It’s clear enough for real-world teams.
+🏛 Spec Files

+File	Purpose
+spec/FTAI_grammar_syntax_v1.6.md	Grammar and rules for .ftai documents grammar/ftai.ebnf	Formal EBNF grammar definition

 ⸻

+🎯 Why FTAI?
+	•	✅ Human-readable even for beginners
+	•	✅ Machine-parseable for LLMs, agents, pipelines
+	•	✅ Designed for long-term memory, traceable communication, and auditable workflows
+	•	✅ Composable into JSON, YAML, or agent memory

+⸻

 🤝 Contributing

-We welcome serious contributors.
-All PRs require a signed Contributor License Agreement (CLA) — managed through CLA Assistant.
+All contributions require a CLA signature via CLA Assistant.

-Before contributing:
+To contribute:

-# Clone and set up locally
+# Clone and install locally
 git clone https://github.com/FolkTechAI/ftai-spec.git
 cd ftai-spec
 pip install -r requirements.txt

-Run the linter tests:
+Lint Test:

 python ftai_linter.py tests/vectors/pass/

-If you add new features, make sure you update test vectors and docs.

 ⸻

-📜 License
+🛡 License & Governance

-Licensed under the Apache 2.0 License.
+	•	Licensed under the Apache 2.0 License
-You are free to use, modify, and redistribute — provided you follow the license terms.
+	•	Maintained by Michael Folk and the FolkTech AI community

 ⸻

-🛡️ Governance

-FTAI is maintained under the FolkTech AI stewardship model:
-	•	Transparent release cycles
-	•	Open discussion on improvements
-	•	CLA signatures required for major changes
-	•	Formal governance document here

-⸻

-🚀 About FolkTech AI

-FolkTech AI builds tools, formats, and systems for the future of human-AI collaboration — focused on ethics, performance, and clarity.

-FTAI is our first major public standard.
-More tools, educational resources, and frameworks will follow.

-⸻

-🎵 Built in the Open
+🌐 Built in the Open

-We believe in simple formats that outlive hype cycles.
-FTAI was built with care, in the open, and for the builders.

-© 2025 FolkTech AI
-Format maintained by Mike Folk and contributors. 🌱

-⸻
+We believe the future of AI interaction should be human-centered, trustable, and openly auditable.
+FTAI is developed in public to serve both hardcore engineers and new AI builders alike.

-© 2025 FolkTech AI • Format maintained by Mike Folk and contributors
+© 2025 FolkTech AI — Format stewarded by Michael Folk & contributors.